qiangxyz/habCluster/README.md

 Find habitat cluster using Leiden Algorithm.
-Raster for habitat suitability will be resampled to 40 km (40000m), to reduce calculation amount.Set cluster_resolution_parameter to 0.02 to control the cluster size.
+Raster for habitat suitability will be resampled to 40 km (40000m), to reduce calculation amount.
+Set cluster_resolution_parameter to 0.02 to control the cluster size.

 ``` r